dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Commands/GIT.md

-Here the SSH keys and GPG keys are established and synchronised with my machine.
+Here the SSH keys and GPG keys are established and synchronised between my proxmox server and the github account.
 The GIT commands used thereby are:

+git init

 ### GIT PUSH:
   1. Navigate inside the folder (could be the cloned repo too)  which has the new updates to be pushed to GIT